smmaina2001/wk2CodeChallenge/README.md

 Features
  1. Add items: Add new items to your list.
- 2. Mark as purchaserd: Check items of purchase as purchased.
+ 2. Mark as purchased: Check items of purchase as purchased.
  3. Edit items: Edit names directly in the list.
  4. Clear the list: Remove all items at once.